JennyHuang19/personal-site/content/authors/admin/_index.md

 I am a third year PhD student studying machine learning at MIT, working in the department of [Electrical Engineering and Computer Science](https://www.eecs.mit.edu/) with Professor [Tamara Broderick](https://tamarabroderick.com/).
 My work is supported by the Amazon AI Research Innovation Fellowship and has been supported by the MIT Presidential and Quad Fellowships.

 Recently, I have been thinking about problems in [multi-turn interactions](https://arxiv.org/abs/2602.24287) in LLMs.
-Previously, I worked on problems in [AI evaluation](https://openreview.net/forum?id=b9r1snfxIH) and [trustworthy data science](https://openreview.net/forum?id=m6EQ6YdPXV).
+Previously, I worked on problems in [AI evaluation](https://arxiv.org/pdf/2508.11847v3) and [trustworthy data science](https://openreview.net/forum?id=m6EQ6YdPXV).
+I have worked at the MIT-IBM Watson AI Lab and Google Research (upcoming!).

 In my free time, I enjoy writing in coffee shops and rummaging through Cambridge bookstores as well as playing volleyball and signing up for dance classes on a whim!